franciscomg90/STOCK-ANALYSIS/README.md

 ![Stocks_17_18](https://github.com/franciscomg90/Stock-analysis/blob/main/STOCKS%20PERFORMANCE%2017-18.png)

-About the coding.
-Refactoring by definition "is a disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behavior", I made this with the inicial code for the allstock analyisis to make a more efficient code using new indexes and calculation in arrays to improve time and memory.
+About coding.
+Refactoring by definition "is a disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behavior", I made this with the inicial code for the allstock analysis to make a more efficient code using new indexes and calculation in arrays to improve time and memory.
 The results are quite good as it shows the timer.

 BEFORE REFACTORING